RSGallery2/RSGallery2_Project/Documentation/Config/config.md

 ## My Galleries

+link:

-### Settings My Galleries
+#### Settings My Galleries
-Show My Galleries
-Yes No
-Show only items owned by the logged in user in My Galleries Yes No
+(1) Show My Galleries Yes No
-Show only galleries owned by the logged in user in My Galleries Yes No
+(2) Show only items owned by the logged in user in My Galleries Yes No (3) Show only galleries owned by the logged in user in My Galleries Yes No

-### Image upload
+#### Image upload
-Maximum number of galleries a user can have
+(1) Maximum number of galleries a user can have
-Max numbers of pictures a user can have
+(2) Max numbers of pictures a user can have

 (1) .